valeriangalliat/kobo-highlights-to-calibre/README.md

 Calibre restores the previous state of the highlight when you open the viewer!

-This is because Calibre stores a copy of the highlight data from its database in a bunch of different files.
+This is because calibre stores a copy of the highlight data from its database in a bunch of different files.

 The best way to identify those is to run: